 5. FINAL BALANCES: If you have paid a deposit, the ‘final balance’ of the cost of your holiday is due 56 days (8 weeks) before departure.
 If the balance is not received on time, we will remind you that it is overdue.
 If you then do not pay within 14 days of this reminder we reserve the right to cancel your booking and retain your deposit.
 Payments by credit card will attract a credit card charge of 2%.

-6. INSURANCE: It is your responsibility to ensure that you are adequately insured.
-It is essential that you take out insurance, which should include cover against the cost of cancellation by you, assistance (including repatriation) in the event of accident or illness, third party liability for injury and damage.
+6. INSURANCE: It is essential that you take out adequate and valid insurance, which should include (without limitation) cover against the cost of cancellation by you, assistance (including repatriation) in the event of accident or illness, and third party liability for injury and damage.
 We recommend that your policy is as extensive as our recommended insurance policy, details of which can be found on our website.
 Insurance premiums in respect of travel insurance purchased from us are non-refundable and non-transferable

 7. BOOKING CHANGES: After our confirmation has been issued, any requests for changes must be sent to us in writing, fax or post, by the person that made the booking.
 We cannot guarantee that we will be able to accommodate your request but we will try to do so.
 If you change the number in your party, the accommodation price will be re-calculated.
 If the party size is reduced, this is likely to mean the remaining members paying more due to under-occupancy.